Sam is an expert in WTO law and Competition Law.

-After teaching at UCL while reading for my Bar Exams, I worked initially in the City of London in UK and US law firms, in the EU Commission In Brussels, as well as independently undertaking projects for a variety of investment firms and NGOs helping them to measure legal risk and in the case of Christian Aid drafting a proposed EU regulation for use by it in its lobbying activities with EU institutions.
-After initially specialising in competition law, my work broadened to encompass in addition: EU Single Market/trade law, International security law, and WTO law.
+After teaching at UCL while reading for Bar Exams, Sam worked initially in the City of London for leading UK and US law firms, in the EU Commission In Brussels, as well as independently undertaking projects for a variety of investment firms and NGOs helping them to measure legal risk.

-Prior to joining Stirling, I taught previously at UCL, BPP, Buckingham, Dundee and Warwick.
-I have worked extensively on admissions, outreach and careers matters.
-I was also a visiting research fellow at the British Institute of International & Comparative Law (2008-09).
+Prior to joining Stirling, Sam taught at UCL, BPP, Buckingham, Dundee and Warwick.
+He has worked extensively on admissions, outreach and careers matters.

 He was also a visiting research fellow at the British Institute of International & Comparative Law (2008-09) examining the EU and WTO/other international law regulation of solar energy and biofuels.

 Sam was appointed a member of the Scottish Law Society's Education & Training (Standard Setting) & (policy) Sub-Committees in April 2020 for a 3 year period.